pybricks/pybricks.github.io/learn/sensors/measuring-values.md

 %}

 **Challenge #5.1.H: Hitting a wall** ⸺ Now it is your turn to design and implement an experiment to determine the robot's position.
 This time, have the robot drive in a square parallel to the walls of a corner, as shown below.
-You decide which values to record and plot in a chart.
+You decide which values to record and plot in a graph.
 For example, you might record the Ultrasonic Sensor distance or drive base angle.
-For this experiment, choose time for the X-axis.  **Discuss** ⸺ Before you run your experiment, sketch what you think the charts will look like.
+For this experiment, choose time for the X-axis.  **Discuss** ⸺ Before you run your experiment, sketch what you think the graphs will look like.
 Assume that you start in corner A and that Q is 250 mm and R is 500 mm.
 Run the experiment and verify your prediction.
 Next, run the experiment from starting position B, C, or D.
-Based on the data alone, ask your teammates where they think the robot started.
+Based on the data, ask your teammates where they think the robot started.
 {: .notice--primary}

 {% include diagram.html data=page.challenge_wall %}